mrstefangrimm/Parc/BuildVerificationTest-Specification.md

     - On the debug monitor, "got pin" is logged.
 1. On the device, set a wrong pin, set the mode to "0" and press the "A"-button
     - The status light is lit
-    - On the debug monitor, "Wrong pin" is logged
+    - On the debug monitor, "Wrong PIN" is logged
 1. On the device, set the correct pin, set the mode to "0" and press the "A"-button
     - The program is executed, the notepad is opened and "hello" is written
 1. End of the test
+     - Disable the logging by changing the logging from `SoftwareSerial` to `FakeLogger`
+     - Disconnect the device from Bluetooth

 ## 3. Test PCB PARC

-24. Connect the PC to the PCB PARC device, USB and Debug cable
+21. Connect the PC to the PCB PARC device, USB and Debug cable
 1. In the Arduino IDE, open the project \Software\Src\PcbParcApp\PcbParcApp.ino
 1. Execute the test steps from "Test Parc"
-1. End of the test
+1..
+End of the test
+    - Disable the logging by changing the logging from `SoftwareSerial` to `FakeLogger`
+    - Disconnect the device from Bluetooth

 ## 4. Test UNO PARC

-28. Connect the PC to the UNOPARC breadboard, USB and Debug cable
+24. Connect the PC to the UNOPARC breadboard, USB and Debug cable
 1. In the Arduino IDE, open the project \Software\Src\UnoParcApp\UnoParcApp.ino
-1. Enable the logging by changing the logging from `FakeLogger`to `SoftwareSerial`
 1. Upload the firmware
 1. In the debug monitor, which is log output and terminal, send a `?`
     - The programs slots are listed, non is used